Cancer Research UK Internship Scheme

 We want to be the employer of choice for talented individuals early in their careers.
 We are committed to removing barriers to entry that may disadvantage people from a range of different backgrounds.

-If you'd like to receive an email when applications open for future intakes based at our head office in London, please send a blank email to email@example.com specifying which intake you are interested in (e.g. ‘Summer Reminder’) in the subject line.
+If you'd like to receive an email when applications open for future intakes, please send a blank email to firstname.lastname@example.org specifying which intake you are interested in (e.g. ‘Summer Reminder 2022’) in the subject line.

-The Spring Reminder is for internships starting in January/February.
+The Spring Reminder is for internships starting in January.

 The Autumn Reminder is for internships starting in September.